Thursday December 3rd &

 Our previous conferences have attracted a wide range of participants from the private and public sectors.
 Don’t miss out on this opportunity to network with these Registered Attendees.

 We’ve expanding networking through discord.
 Our attendees have the option of interacting with other conference goers through the Lights Up discord server.
-Learn more about discord and how to join in on the conversation.

 Visit with our exhibitors in two individual breakout sessions.
 Each exhibitor will have their own Zoom breakout room.
 You will be able to move around between rooms and network.